-Also that some organisms were not susceptible to its activity, corroborated the fact that resistance to antimicrobial agents cannot be eliminated but curtailed since some organisms are intrinsically resistant as stated by Oluremiet al. [30]
+Also that some organisms were not susceptible to its activity, corroborated the fact that resistance to antimicrobial agents cannot be eliminated but curtailed since some organisms are intrinsically resistant as stated by Oluremiet al. [30].

 However the effectiveness of its antimicrobial potency seems to be more of antibacterial than antifungal.
 This study revealed that only A. niger and C. albicans were inhibited among the fungi used which support the work of Onocha and Olusanya[31] which showed that the methanolic extracts of A. wilkesiana inhibited only A. niger and C. albicans.
 Also support the report of Oladunmoye[9] which revealed that A. niger was inhibited by methanolic extract of this plant.
-It is note worthy to see that A. niger which was resistant to the fluconazole was susceptible to the ethyl acetate fraction.
-The resistance of fungi to the tested extract may be due to the presence of more complex cell wall with rigidity than the thin cell membrane of bacteria.
+It is noteworthy to see that A. niger which was resistant to fluconazole was susceptible to the ethyl acetate fraction.

+In the present study it was found that the aqueous fraction had the lowest MIC value of 25 mg/ml on 8 of the 11 test bacteria while ethyl acetate and chloroform showed same value of 25 mg/ml for 4 bacteria each.
+This imply that though ethyl acetate fraction inhibited more bacteria but the aqueous fraction was more effective against the bacteria.
+The lowest MIC value of 50 mg/ml was observed for C. albican and A. niger by ethyl acetate and same was recorded for hexane fraction on C. albicans.
+The resistance of fungi to the tested extract and fraction may be due to the presence of more complex cell wall with rigidity than the thin cell membrane of bacteria.
 Also, this may be due to their ability to produce extracellular enzymes that helps them to degrade and metabolize substrate such that the extract becomes a source of food to the fungi instead of inhibiting their growth after they have been rendered nontoxic due to degradation [32].

-The result also showed that the methanolic extract and its fractions were active against S. aureus (ATCC 29213) and Streptococcus pyogenes (ATCC 8662) which were resistant to standard antibiotics.
+The result also showed that there were disparity between the methanolic extract and its fractions and standard antibiotics as the former inhibited the growth of organisms that some of the standard antibiotics failed to inhibit.
 The disparity between the activities of the extract and the standard antimicrobial drug may be due to the mixtures of bioactive compounds present in the extract compared to the pure compound contained in the standard antibiotics [33].
-This demonstration of activity against such test bacteria may form the scientific bases for the local dependent on this plant in the treatment of various ailments.
+This demonstration of activity against such test bacteria may form the scientific bases for the local dependence on this plant in the treatment of various ailments.